Javier-rgb/CSS-GRID/README.md

 # CSS-GRID
-Basic CSS course, all to get started using Grid.
+## Basic CSS course, all to get started using Grid.

+- Container properties
+    - Rows
+    - Columns
+    - Gap